agersant/crystal/README.md

 🚧 Not ready for production. 🚧

-Opinionated gamedev framework built on top of Love2D.
+Opinionated gamedev framework built on top of LÖVE.

 ## Build instructions

 1. Install the stable version of the [Rust compiler](https://www.rust-lang.org/learn/get-started) (pick MSVC toolchain if prompted)
 2. Clone this repository and submodules
 3. From the top level of this repository, execute `.\build.ps1`.
-This downloads the correct version of Love2D and compiles crystal native libraries.
+This downloads the correct version of LÖVE and compiles crystal native libraries.